 Showing 1-24 of 98 items

-In 1992, something astonishing happened in the historic city of Woodstock, Illinois.
+25 years ago, something astonishing happened in the historic city of Woodstock, Illinois.
 People came to town and roped off the picturesque city square, moved all sorts of equipment into the park and started playing the Pennsylvania Polka, over and over and over again.
 They were filming a movie that has become a favorite of young and old for more than 20 years, and the city gathers each year to remember the fun and celebrate the special community that Woodstock has always been.
 There are events for everyone during this celebration: Groundhog trivia, free viewing of "Groundhog Day" at the movie theater, walking tours of the film sites, a Chili cook-off, a dinner and dance, bowling, and pancake breakfasts.
 The main event for Groundhog Day is the annual prognostication.
 Gather on the Woodstock Square to see Woodstock Willie emerge from his tree trunk home.
-If he sees his shadow, it means there will be 6 more weeks of winter and if he doesn't see his shadow, it means we will have an early Spring.
+If he sees his shadow, it means there will be 6 more weeks of winter and if he doesn't see his shadow, it means we will have an early spring.

-This farm was established in 1824 by Michael Huffaker, who built four cabins for free black families and later hid fleeing slaves there.
+This farm was established in 1824 by Michael Huffaker who built four cabins for free black families and later hid fleeing slaves there.
 Tours available between Memorial Day and Labor Day on Wednesdays, Saturdays, and Sundays from 1 to 4 p.m. or by appointment.

 2120 S. Michigan Ave. is one of the most famous addresses in all of American pop history.
 Former home of the legendary Chess Records label from 1957 to 1967, 2120 housed the studio and recording company that begat legendary recordings by Muddy Waters, Chuck Berry, Howlin’ Wolf, Bo Diddley, John Lee Hooker, Etta James, Aretha Franklin and dozens of others.